 A working knowledge of jet aircraft systems and of the use of common aircraft hand tools and special tools are required.
 A working knowledge of aircraft maintenance safety requirements and the operation of portable fire-fighting equipment are required.

 Special Certifications Desired:

 APU Operation, Clear Red X on A-10 Primary AFSC, and Clear In-Process Inspections on A-10 Primary AFSC.

 Sign All Condition Tags, and Sign Not Reparable This Station tags.

 Must complete local Air Force Weapons Standardization certification courses to meet minimum qualifications to perform primary assigned duties.

 Experience & Education

-A minimum of two (2) years of experience in the past three (3) calendar years on A-10 Mission Design Series aircraft.
+One (1) year experience in the past three (3) calendar years on A-10 aircraft required.

-Technicians who do not meet minimum experience requirements have 180 days from the date of hire to complete the corresponding 5/7-Level core tasks as listed in the Site Training Business Area 2A353 and 2A373 Air Force Specialty Code Master Training Plans.
+Technicians who do not meet minimum experience requirements have 180 days from the date of hire to complete the corresponding 5-Level core tasks as listed in the Site Training Business Area 2W151 Air Force Specialty Code Master Training Plan.